bet4a/d3wiki/Selections.md

 ## Working with Selections

 Selections are arrays of elements—literally.
 D3 binds additional methods to the array so that you can apply operators to the selected elements, such as setting an attribute on all the selected elements.
 In this way, D3 is similar to jQuery.
-One nuance is that D3 selecions are grouped: rather than a one-dimensional array, each selection is an *array of arrays* of elements.
+One nuance is that D3 selections are grouped: rather than a one-dimensional array, each selection is an *array of arrays* of elements.
 This preserves the hierarchical structure of subselections.
 Most of the time, you can ignore this detail, but that's why a single-element selection looks like `[ [node] ]` rather than `[node]`.

 If you want to learn how selections work, try selecting elements interactively using your browser's developer console.
 You can inspect the returned array to see which elements were selected, and how they are grouped.
 You can also then apply operators to the selected elements and see how the page content changes.